MohamedWagdy7/eJPT-notes/System Attacks.md

 it start cycling over lowercase , uppercase , number, then symbols until reach the password If the password is longer than two characters, then the algorithm moves to three characters long, then four and so on until a valid password
 #### brute force tools
-1. John the Ripper ( it's so fast because using the mean of parallelization) --> After attack we stole the password files of Linux machine `/etc/passwd/` and `/etc/shadow/`
+##### 1. John the Ripper ( it's so fast because using the mean of parallelization)
+--> After attack we stole the password files of Linux machine `/etc/passwd/` and `/etc/shadow/` this tool need the usernames and the passwords to be in the same file so we need to use unshadow utility `unshadow usernames passwd > crackme`
 ### 2. Dictionary attacks
+try each password in the most common passwords list. use `-rules` to mangle **john** you can find repo of most common password by **OWASP** [here](https://github.com/danielmiessler/SecLists/tree/master/Passwords)